Visma Connect

 Grant and offline access

 Here we have a few things going on, and some things to explain.
 Offline access just means, that our user doesn't need to go through the approval steps, every time we'll make a request.
-This will in most instances be a nice feature, for most integrations, so we'll grab offline access. π
+This will in most instances be a nice feature, for most integrations, so we'll grab offline access. 👍

 Next we'll need to set this up, and we'll recommend the following settings, as shown in the screenshot above.

-- Get a one-time refresh token
+1. Get a re-use refresh token

 Setup redirect URI